Heart Valve Disease Awareness Day 2022

 In collaboration with Costa Rican cardiac specialists, Heart to Heart is working to change the situation for families like Daniel’s.
 We are grateful to have the opportunity to join our colleagues at the National Children’s Hospital to expand access to pediatric cardiac care to treat all Costa Rican children born with CHD.

-Edwards Lifesciences Foundation for their generous support of our work!
+Special thanks to the Edwards Lifesciences Foundation for their generous support of our work!